Scoliosis management and the Charleston Bending Brace®

 Does the Patient Have Any Other Responsibilities Between Visits to the Orthotist and Doctor?

 It is important to realize that only one opportunity arises in a lifetime to arrest the progress of scoliosis and that time is when a young person is growing.
 The patients first responsibility is to wear the brace as instructed by the orthotist.
 Report any problems with the brace, such as pain, rapid growth or an inability to wear as directed.
 Be aware of how the brace feels.
 Keep track of any changes in measurements, height and weight.
 Most patients wear a CBB for a year or longer before outgrowing a brace.
-Regular visits to the orthotist are imperative to monitoring physical changes so that any necessary adjustments can be made in a timely manner.
+Regular visits to the orthotist are imperative for monitoring physical changes so that any necessary adjustments can be made in a timely manner.
 Patients who follow instruction on wearing the Charleston Bending Brace have every reason to relax with confidence knowing they are doing the very best that can be done for a positive outcome.
-It is not unusual to awaken in the morning a little damp with perspiration.